Siphon880gh/devbrain/3D Modeling, Game Development, VR-AR, Virtual Production/_Blender/4. c. Animations - Blender/Animation export with model - Blender.md

 Make sure animations can play or you finish designing your animations.
-Refer to [[Animate in Blender]]
+Refer to [[Animate in blender]]

 ## Make animation exportable